 For our current students who are progressing with us this September, your place is still secure and we will continue with your enrolment.

 For school leavers who are joining us, if you haven’t received your grades before your enrolment day don’t worry, we will still be able to enrol you based on your predictions at interview and support you in your next steps.

 All results will be emailed out to your college email address as we receive them.

 We are also giving students the option to come into college to collect results with social distancing measures in place as well as having them emailed out to your college email address.

 - For A Level and BTEC Level 3 full award students, you will be able to collect your results from 9am to 12pm at our college reception on Thursday, August 13th.

-- For GCSE and BTEC Level 2 students, you will be able to collect your results from 9am to 12pm at our college reception on Thursday, August 20th.
+- For GCSE students, you will be able to collect your results from 9am to 12pm at our college reception on Thursday, August 20th.